 - Avoid adding salt to food before deep-frying: Salt lowers an oil’s smoke point.
 Once oil smokes, it is no longer safe for re-use.

-- Store in an air-tight jar: This tip is really cool because it gives you a creative way to make use of old glass jars at home.
-This is a good way to preserve it before next use.
-Simply allow oil to cool before storing.
+- Store in an air-tight jar: This tip is cool because it gives you a creative way to use old glass jars at home.
+This is an excellent way to preserve it before subsequent use.
+Allow the oil to cool before storing.

 - Use a strainer to filter food particles out of the oil: This will keep it particle-free and fresh.

 - Watch out for expiry dates: Before you store used cooking oil, check the bottle for the product’s expiry date.
 If it’s expired, throw it immediately.
-You can safely discard oil by turning it into a sealed container and putting in the bin.
-Do not pour oil into sink holes as this can clog pipes and cause other problems.
+You can safely discard oil by turning it into a sealed container and putting it in the bin.
+Do not pour oil into sinkholes as this can clog pipes and cause other problems.

 - Separate oils used to fry different foods: Do not mix oil used for fried fish or seafood with the one used to fry chicken.
 Label your storage jars so you know which one to use subsequently.

 - Store in a cool dry and dark place: Oils can break down fast when stored in a well-lit area with high humidity.

 - Discard oil if it foams, smells, or color changes to brown or black.